lunasec-io/lunasec/docs/pages/overview/demo-app/code-walkthrough.md

 ---
-id: "understanding-the-source"
+id: "walkthrough"
-title: "Demo App Source"
+title: "Demo App Walkthrough"
 sidebar_label: "Code Walkthrough"
 ---
-# Understanding the source
+# Understanding the Source
-This is a full demonstration of a real-world scenario, complete with a SQL database, front-end state management, and a Component Library(MaterialUI).
+This is a full demonstration of a real-world web application, complete with SQL database, front-end state management, and a Component Library(MaterialUI).
 The vast majority of the code
 is just normal application code, like in any other web app.
-Only a few lines are LunaSec Specific.
+Only a small part is LunaSec Specific.

 ### Folder Structure
 The Demo is separated into two applications, the front-end and back-end in [the demo apps folder](https://github.com/lunasec-io/lunasec-monorepo/tree/master/js/demo-apps/packages).

-The apps are really multiple apps in one, for each of the different modes.
-We wanted to reuse as much code as possible, so a lot of code lives in the `common` folders of each app.
+The apps are really multiple apps, one for each of the different modes.
+We wanted to reuse as much code as possible, which lives in the `common` folders of each app.
 Only code that needs to be different for each demo is broken into folders like [/src/dedicated-tokenizer/passport-express](https://github.com/lunasec-io/lunasec-monorepo/tree/demo-app-refactor/js/demo-apps/packages/demo-back-end/src/dedicated-tokenizer/passport-express).
 That's a bit confusing but this needs to be maintainable and we also use it for end-to-end integration testing.